-ith any luck, a restored World War II-era B-29 Superfortress-one of only two airworthy examples in the world-will take to the skies over its Wichita, Kan., birthplace this summer.
+war II-era B-29 Superfortress-one of only two airworthy examples in the world-will take to the skies over its Wichita, Kan., birthplace this summer.
 The Boeingbuilt bomber, nicknamed Doc, survived more than 40 years on a target range in California's Mojave Desert before its rescue and eventual transport to Wichita in 2000.